The Bitwarden Blog

 Indeed, since the start of the pandemic, IT leaders in the UK and US have reported an increase in data outages (43%), human error tampering data (40%), phishing (28%), malware (25%) and ransomware attacks (18%).
 Therefore, World Backup Day calls everyone to backup data to a detachable drive or to the cloud, and then put in a system for regular data backups thereafter.

-The first ID Management Day was held last year, and is going to be repeated on the second Tuesday of April each year, which would make April 12th the date for 2022.
+The first ID Management Day was held in 2021, and is going to be repeated on the second Tuesday of April each year, which would make April 11th the date for 2023.